Mallick17/AWS-RDS/README.md

 ![2  RDS-Monitoring](https://github.com/user-attachments/assets/74a755d2-62c0-49ac-bbd2-e9d49daf0e59)

 <details>
-  <summary>It shows the "Monitoring" tab of the AWS RDS instance `chat-app-db`, displaying various performance metrics tracked over a 5-minute period on April 10, 2025.
+  <summary>It shows the "Monitoring" tab of the AWS RDS instance chat-app-db, displaying various performance metrics tracked over a 5-minute period on April 10, 2025.
 These metrics are visualized using CloudWatch, AWS's monitoring and observability service.</summary>

 ### 1. **BurstBalance**
 - **What**: Represents the percentage of CPU burst credits available for the `db.t3.micro` instance (a burstable performance instance).
 The graph shows it near 100% over the 5-minute period.